Ukhra Assembly constituency

 Ukhra was an assembly constituency in Paschim Bardhaman district in the Indian state of West Bengal.
 It was reserved for scheduled castes.

 Overview

 As per orders of the Delimitation Commission, Ukhra Assembly constituency ceased to exist and No. 275 Pandaveswar assembly constituency was created from 2011.
 It covers Pandabeswar and Faridpur-Durgapur community development blocks.

-Pandaveswar assembly segment is part of No. 40 Asansol (Lok Sabha constituency).
+Pandaveswar assembly segment is part of No. 40 Asansol Lok Sabha constituency.

-For Members of Legislative Assembly in the Ukhra (Lok Sabha constituency), see Pandaveswar Assembly constituency.